 With winter comes freezing temperatures, ice, and snow, all of which posses the ability to turn a leisurely drive downtown into an accident waiting to happen.
 The weather puts unusual strain on your vehicle as well, placing demand on parts and equipment you may have overlooked during the sunny heyday that was summer.
 Below are a few tips for braving the winter months with your car.
 Also, we officially apologize for the Game of Thrones reference — some things are just too easy.

 If you have the ability to put your car in a garage or under an awning, we recommend taking advantage of it.
-Waking up in the wee hours of the morning to scrape ice off your windows isn’t particularly fun, or easy, for that matter.
-Paring your vehicle in warm, dry area will make leaving in the morning immensely easier.
+Waking up in the wee hours of the morning to scrape ice off your windows isn’t particularly fun or easy, and keeping ice off your paint will preserve your ride’s finish.
+Parking your vehicle in a warm, dry area will make leaving in the morning immensely easier.
 If you don’t have access to covered parking, you can buy a cover at any hardware store to keep the snow and cold out.

-A checkup may be optional, but it’s never a bad idea to bring your vehicle into a licensed profession before driving in the winter.
-Doing so will inform you whether your car’s various systems and parts — the radiator, brakes, etc. — are in proper working condition, while ensuring your car’s fluids — antifreeze, break fluid, oil, etc. — are at the correct levels.
-We also recommend leaving at least half a tank of gas in your car at all times to prevent your gas line from freezing.
+A mechanic will inform you whether your car’s various systems and parts — the radiator, brakes, etc. — are in tip-top condition, while ensuring your car’s fluids — antifreeze, brake fluid, oil, etc. — are at the correct levels.
+We also recommend leaving at least a half a tank of gas in your car at all times to prevent your fuel lines from freezing.

-Believe it or not, sandbags are your friend if you have a truck or a light car with rear-wheel drive.
-Purchase two large bags and put them in the bed of your truck, or the trunk of your car.
-Sandbags are relatively cheap, and moreover, help give you car a little extra weight on the road.
+Believe it or not, sandbags can be your best friend if you have a truck or a car with rear-wheel drive.
+Purchase two large bags and put them in the bed of your truck or in the trunk of your car.
+This puts more weight over the drive wheels, giving you more traction when you need it most.
+Worse comes to worse, you can use the sand inside to get moving if you get stuck in snow or slush.
+Sandbags are relatively cheap and can be found at just about any hardware store.